Kelli Presley: Reception

 Kelli received mostly mixed reviews from critics, with the perception being that she fails to stand out much from the rest of the characters in the film, with Variety describing the character as generic.
 Horror website Dread Central, when comparing the two films, described Kelli as "an awful character [who] exists in stark contrast to the very likable and level-headed Jess of the original".
 Despite this, Screen Rant, in their list of the best final girls, when talking about Jess from the original film, praised Kelli for being able to defeat both antagonists by herself.

 Katie Cassidy's performance however received a more positive response from critics.

 Bloody Disgusting praised Cassidy, along with her co-stars, for bringing a spin to the "sorority girl" persona.
-Similarly, while The Film File stated that despite of the sorority girls "few of them [are] likable or developed enough for the viewer to care about their fates", with Kelli having few personality traits, Cassidy does show a promising spark.
+Similarly, while The Film File stated that despite the sorority girls "few of them [are] likable or developed enough for the viewer to care about their fates", with Kelli having few personality traits, Cassidy does show a promising spark.